dtan4/aws-sign-proxy/README.md

-# aws-es-auth-proxy
+# aws-sign-proxy

-HTTP proxy that signs requests for Amazon ES endpoints
+HTTP proxy that signs requests for AWS service endpoints

 This software is heavily inspired by [coreos/aws-auth-proxy](https://github.com/coreos/aws-auth-proxy).